sachamasry/klepsidra/README.md

 - Add checkbox determining whether time is billable?
   - Once timer has been made billable, show the customer select control
   - If the `billable` checkbox has been toggled, clear customer selection and hide customer select control
+- Fix uniqueness constraint clash when saving a second timer within one minute
 - Create simple 'customer' entity, to link timers to a customer for later invoicing
   - Only expose customer choice if timer is billable
 - Ensure quick notes feature works from all ways a note can be recorded